New Orleans hosts its 1st full-dress Mardi Gras since 2020 - NewsBreak

 “Also the coronavirus was sort of looming over us,” even though its presence wasn't yet known in New Orleans, Houston said.

-As it has for years, the Zulu Social Aid and Pleasure Club will open Fat Tuesday with a parade that started as a mockery of white festivities, with Black float riders in blackface and grass skirts.

-Next come the elaborate and fantastical floats of Rex, the self-styled king of Carnival, chosen by a group of high society, old-money businessmen.
+After Zulu comes the elaborate and fantastical floats of Rex, the self-styled king of Carnival, chosen by a group of high society, old-money businessmen.
+In other parts of town the Mardi Gras Indian tribes will be coming out after spending months working on their intricately beaded costumes.
+And the French Quarter is overtaken by members of smaller marching groups that dress in elaborate costumes.

-After that are the Krewe of Elks and the Krewe of Orleans, a not-quite-endless stretch of homemade floats on long flatbed trailers.
+Contributors include Jay Reeves in Mobile, Alabama.
+Follow Santana on Twitter @ruskygal.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.